Get the latest from TODAY

 Italian Christmas desserts

 This sprinkle-covered treat is a classic Christmastime snack in Italy that Joanie Z. of ZagLeft makes year after year.
+The little cookies are as delicious as they are eye-catching.

 Try serving this lovely orange cake with a citrusy sparkling cocktail.
 The Alberti brothers suggest serving the cake with non-dairy ice cream, but it would also be delicious with regular ice cream.